-Skin Color Changes in Atopic Dermatitis
+Skin Color Changes and Atopic Dermatitis

-Eczema in different skin tones
+Eczema and different skin tones

-Can skin discoloration from eczema be lessened?
+Can skin discoloration be lessened?

 While the changes in skin color caused by atopic dermatitis can cause emotional distress, with proper treatment most of the discoloration typically can be resolved or lessened, although the improvement of the discoloration can take a long time, sometimes many months.4